What’s the first thing that comes to mind when you think of Italy?

 But Italy is different.
 Just the sheer thought of eating locally made pasta, freshly cooked pizza.
 The light, fluffy gelato.
 It’s enough to get anyone drooling.
 But we are going to take it to the next level.
 That’s right, we have photographic evidence of just how amazing the food is in Emilia Romagna.

 Let’s start with a little background into the area of Emilia Romagna.

 Emilia Romagna is situated in Northern Italy and is one of the wealthiest regions of Europe.
-It’s home to not only tasty food, but tasty cars.
+It’s home to not only tasty food but tasty cars.
 Yes, this is the land of the big boys in the car world.
-Ferrari, Maserati and Lamborghini.
-If two wheels is more your thing, they also have Ducatti.
+Ferrari, Maserati, and Lamborghini.
+If two wheels is more your thing, they also have Ducati.

 “Emilia Romagna is the belly button of Italy” – Nicholas Montemaggi (Digital PR for Emilia Romagna Tourism)